Baikal–Amur Mainline: The BAM road

 Running approximately alongside the railway track is the BAM road, a railway service track.
 It is said to be in a very poor state, with collapsed bridges, dangerous river crossings, severe potholes and "unrelenting energy-sapping bogs".
 The narrow, dilapidated Vitim River Bridge (aka Kuandinsky Bridge) that crosses the Vitim river has attracted attention since its first appearance on social media in 2009.
+The passage of the bridge is forbidden since 2016 but remains a common road for individuals to reach the town of Koanda.

 The road is passable only by the most extreme off-road vehicles and adventure motorcycles.
 In 2009, a group of three experienced motorcycle riders took a whole month to travel from Komsomolsk (in the east) to Lake Baikal.

 Honors

 Main belt asteroid 2031 BAM, discovered in 1969 by Soviet astronomer Lyudmila Chernykh, is named in honor of the builders of the BAM.